karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 `build_debug.bat` is like `build_release.bat` but makes a debuggable executable, in case you need to debug your non-hot-reload-exe.

+## Web build

+`build_web.bat` and `build_web.sh` builds a release web executable (no hot reloading!).
+See https://github.com/karl-zylinski/odin-raylib-web for more info on how the web build works, including how to embed assets into it.

 ## Sublime Text

 For those who use Sublime Text there's a project file: `project.sublime-project`.